agilexrm-docs/docs/ref/common/AuditLevel.md

     the activity or process to the database.

 -   **Low** - The record of auto work item will be deleted from database after leaving the activity.
-No record will be kept for this particular activity
+No record will be kept for this particular activity.
+For high volume environments, it is recommended to set this property to Low, to reduce DB size.